- Positive Sex for Survivors

 - Be aware that if you have sex with someone who is mentally or physically unable to give consent or is unable to resist, you may be committing rape or sexual assault.
 If you engage in sexual activity with someone who is under the influence of alcohol or drugs, passed out, asleep, unable to say no, or too out of it to know what is happening, you may be guilty of rape or sexual assault.

 - Know your rights and which behaviors constitute criminal acts and violations of the College's Sexual Misconduct Policy.
 Know that you have the right to say “no” at anytime during a sexual encounter.

 - On a first date, check them out with friends.
 Go to a public place, a movie, restaurant, or a campus event.

-- Do not leave a party, concert, or a bar with someone you just met, or do not know well, no matter how charming the person might be.
+- Do not leave a party, concert, or a bar with someone you just met, or do not know well.

 - Be wary of behaviors that make you feel uncomfortable.
 If it persists, leave.

 - Do not ever assume you both want the same degree of intimacy.
 If you have any doubt…stop, ask, and clarify.

 Qualities of Healthy Relationships

 - You trust your partner and feel respected by them.